Davisardo/HR-Dashboard-Analysis/README.md

 # HR-Dashboard-MySQL-PowerBI
 <img width="1348" height="751" alt="Screenshot 2025-10-20 004025" src="https://github.com/user-attachments/assets/a70fa30d-edcf-470d-8e85-7107d0fe868f" />

+## Project Overview
+Developed an interactive **HR analytics dashboard** using **MySQL and Power BI** to analyze workforce data, employee demographics, and organizational trends.
+The dashboard provides insights into **employee distribution, turnover, tenure, and workforce growth**, enabling better human resource decision-making.

+## Problem Statement
+**Organizations often struggle to understand workforce dynamics due to scattered HR data and lack of centralized analysis.**
+This project aims to clean, structure, and analyze HR data to provide clear insights into employee demographics, turnover rates, and workforce trends for strategic HR planning.

 ## Data Used
 - **Data** – HR data with over **22,000 rows** from the year **2000 to 2020**.
 - **Data Cleaning & Analysis** – MySQL Workbench
 - **Data Visualization** – Power BI

+## Objectives
+1. Analyze employee demographics including gender, age, and ethnicity.
+2. Evaluate workforce distribution across departments and locations.
+3. Measure employee turnover and retention patterns.
+4. Track workforce growth over time.
+5. Build an interactive dashboard to support HR decision-making.

 ## Questions
 1. What is the gender breakdown of employees in the company?